Deeshura/Mega_Stones/README.md

 Thanks to Trio- for translating FormChoiceEvent's C# script for calling CancelState into lua, and correcting my syntax.

-Thanks to FlowerSnek for helping me debug an issue I was having with a cutscene.
+Thanks to FlowerSnek, Palika, and Sh\*tpost Sunkern for valuable feedback on a cutscene.

 Thanks to MistressNebula for helping work out a system for devolving the player between floors.